 - 1 bottle food coloring (of your choice)

-- One by one, add the eggs beating really well after each addition and keep mixing until they are fully incorporated.
+One by one, add the eggs, beating well after each addition and keep mixing until they are fully incorporated.

-- Sift both the flour and baking powder together.
 Fold this mixture into the butter-sugar mix in three parts, making sure each is fully incorporated before adding the next.
-Take your time wi this if you want light, fluffy cakes.
+Take your time with this if you want light, fluffy cakes.

-- Prepare the icing by combining the Cointreau or liqueur and food colouring (the colour as you wish) with the icing sugar.
+Prepare the icing by combining the Cointreau or liqueur and food coloring with the confectioner's sugar.